Aviation Maintenance Technician (AC)

 - School of Transportation & Natural Resources Technologies

 This curriculum prepares students for employment as airframe and powerplant maintenance technicians.
 The major provides the student a unique combination of theory and practical applications on a wide variety of aircraft.
 The course work stresses practical application and troubleshooting of powerplant and airframe structures.
 Graduates will be eligible to take the required examinations for the Airframe and Powerplant Maintenance Certificate.

 Employment as maintenance technicians for commercial aviation, general aviation, aviation repair stations and manufacturer's services.
-With work experience, a graduate may advance to positions as maintenance supervisor, manufacturer service representative, product development technician, and accident/equipment failure investigators.
+With work experience, a graduate may advance into a position such as maintenance supervisor, manufacturer service representative, product development technician, and accident/equipment failure investigator.